datacarpentry/python-socialsci/episodes/03-control-structures.md

 The key part of this is the 'some_sequence'.
 The phrase used in the documentation is that it must be 'iterable'.
 That means; you can count through the sequence, starting at the beginning and stopping at the end.

-There are many examples of things which are iterable some of which we havew already come across.
+There are many examples of things which are iterable some of which we have already come across.

 * Lists are iterable - they don't have to contain numbers, you iterate over the elements in the list.
 * The range() function